Nepal tells U.N. to destroy low quality food meant for quake survivors

 “We are investigating all the steps the damaged food passed through,” WFP’s emergency coordinator, Richard Ragan, told the Thomson Reuters Foundation.

-He said WFP took food quality and safety “extremely seriously”, had cancelled the supply contract and would replace the food.
+He said WFP took food quality and safety “extremely seriously”, had canceled the supply contract and would replace the food.

 But Uttam Kumar Bhattarai, a senior Agriculture Ministry official, said the damaged food must be destroyed in front of witnesses from the local authorities.